 Just let us know where you’re coming from and when and we will provide you with an interactive journey plan that clearly sets out your options, with easy to follow, step by step instructions and a handy map.

-Get in touch now to get support with your commute.
+Get in touch now to receive support with your commute.

-We’ve also put together a list of helpful Twitter feeds that will keep you up to date with any delays or services changes across the Leeds area:
+We’ve also put together a list of helpful Twitter feeds that will keep you up to date with any delays or service changes across the Leeds area:

-Both First and Arriva have web pages devoted to giving service updates and information on any planned disruptions, view them here:
+First, Arriva and Northern Rail have web pages devoted to giving service updates and information on any planned disruptions, view them here:

 Download the Guide

-We’ve created a guide to the public transport options that is available for you to download below.
+We’ve created a guide to travelling to and from Thorpe Park Leeds that is available for you to download below.

 If you’re a business based at the site and would like printed copies of the guide for your employees, please get in touch.